PER Firmware

 External Nodes

-External nodes (non-PER devices such as chargers or inverters) are defined in configs/external_nodes/ and validated by external_node_schema.json.
+External nodes (non-PER devices such as chargers or inverters) are defined in configs/external_nodes/ and validated by external_node.schema.json.

 Attributes